 We work with families, schools and other agencies to ensure access to education and the curriculum.
 We provide direct teaching programmes with pupils.

-We provide information to students and their families about local provision for deaf students and work with schools, families and other services from year nine to prepare for after school.
+We provide information to students and their families about local provision for deaf students and work with schools, families and other services from year 9 to prepare for after school.

 We attend enrolment and open evenings in local colleges to provide information and support to students and their families.